+a) Maternity Leave

+An employee is entitled to maternity leave of up to 17 continuous weeks.

+b) Medical Certificate

-- 1) Maternity Leave An employee is entitled to maternity leave of up to 17 continuous weeks. - Medical Certificate Employees shall provide the Employer with a medical certificate outlining any limitations or restrictions in her ability to perform her duties if any and shall indicate her approximate due date. - 3) Notice
+Employees shall provide the Employer with a medical certificate outlining any limitations or restrictions in their ability to perform their duties if any and shall indicate their approximate due date.

+c) Notice

-Employees will notify the Employer in writing of the expected date of birth at least ten weeks prior to the expected date of birth.
-The period of maternity leave may commence up to 13 weeks prior to the expected date of birth but shall commence no later than six weeks prior to the expected date of birth.
+Employees will notify the Employer in writing of the expected date of birth at least $\underline{10}$ weeks prior to the expected date of birth.
+The period of maternity leave may commence up to 13 weeks prior to the expected date of birth but shall commence no later than $\underline{6}$ weeks prior to the expected date of birth.

-The commencement of leave at six weeks prior to the expected date of birth may be deferred for any period approved in writing by a duly qualified medical practitioner or registered midwife.
+The commencement of leave at weeks prior to the expected date of birth may be deferred for any period approved in writing by a duly qualified medical practitioner or registered midwife.

-An Employee may alter, but only once, the date of commencement of her leave of absence by providing written notice to the Employer no later than two weeks prior to the date she originally wished to commence her leave of absence.
+An Employee may alter, but only once, the date of commencement of their leave of absence by providing written notice to the Employer no later than $\underline{2}$ weeks prior to the date they originally wished to commence their leave of absence.

-4) Return Date
+d) Return Date

-Once the Employee has commenced her leave of absence, she will not be permitted to return to work during the six week period following the date of delivery unless the Employee requests a shorter period and will return no later than 17 weeks after the actual birth date.
+Once the Employee has commenced their leave of absence, they will not be permitted to return to work during the $\underline{6}$ week period following the date of delivery unless the Employee requests a shorter period and will return no later than 17 weeks after the actual birth date.

-5) Extension of Leave
+e) Extension of Leave

-An Employee who needs an extension of maternity leave as a result of medical issues involving herself or her baby may be granted an additional leave of absence without pay, for up to a maximum of six weeks.
-She will be required to provide a medical certificate substantiating the need for the leave.
+An Employee who needs an extension of maternity leave as a result of medical issues involving themself or their baby may be granted an additional leave of absence without pay, for up to a maximum of 6 weeks.
+The Employee will be required to provide a medical certificate substantiating the need for the leave.

-- 6) Maternity Leave Allowance - a) A qualified employee is full time regular permanent status, with a minimum of one year of active service.
+f) Maternity Leave Allowance

+- i) A qualified employee is full time regular permanent status, with a minimum of 1 year of active service.
 An employee who qualifies for maternity leave shall be paid a maternity leave allowance.
 In order to receive this allowance, the employee must provide the Employer proof that the employee has applied for and is eligible to receive Employment insurance benefits pursuant to the Employment Insurance Act.
-An employee disentitled or disqualified from receiving employment insurance benefits is not eligible for maternity leave allowance. - b) The maternity leave allowance will consist of 16 weekly payments equivalent to the difference between the employment insurance gross benefits and any other earnings received by the employee and 85% of the employee's basic pay.
-Such payments will be made consistent with the Employment Insurance Act. - c) The employee must fulfil a return to work commitment equivalent to the length of the leave taken to avoid a prorated repayment penalty being applied.
+An employee disentitled or disqualified from receiving employment insurance benefits is not eligible for maternity leave allowance. - ii) The maternity leave allowance will consist of 16 weekly payments equivalent to the difference between the employment insurance gross benefits and any other earnings received by the employee and 85% of the employee's basic pay.
+Such payments will be made consistent with the Employment Insurance Act. - iii) The employee must fulfil a return to work commitment equivalent to the length of the leave taken to avoid a prorated repayment penalty being applied.